zerodytrash/TikTok-Live-Connector/README.md

 The `WebcastWebClient` object is used to access TikTok's internal API routes.
 This object is available via the `webClient` property of the `TikTokLiveConnection` object.

-The following routes come bundled with the client:
+The following routes come bundled with the web client:

-- `connection.webClient.fetchRoomInfo` - FetchRoomInfoRoute
+- `connection.webClient.fetchRoomInfo`
-- `connection.webClient.sendRoomChat` - SendRoomChatRoute
+- `connection.webClient.sendRoomChat`
-- `connection.webClient.fetchRoomInfoFromApiLive` - FetchRoomInfoFromApiLiveRoute
+- `connection.webClient.fetchRoomInfoFromApiLive`
-- `connection.webClient.fetchRoomInfoFromHtml` - FetchRoomInfoFromHtmlRoute
+- `connection.webClient.fetchRoomInfoFromHtml`
-- `connection.webClient.fetchSignedWebSocketFromEuler` FetchSignedWebSocketFromEulerRoute
+- `connection.webClient.fetchSignedWebSocketFromEuler`
-- `connection.webClient.fetchRoomIdFromEuler` - FetchRoomIdFromEulerRoute
+- `connection.webClient.fetchRoomIdFromEuler`
-- `connection.webClient.fetchRoomInfoFromEuler` - FetchRoomInfoFromEulerRoute
+- `connection.webClient.fetchRoomInfoFromEuler`

 ### Example Usage: